 For many young researchers, the PhD graduation marks the end of an era of standardized salaries.
 They now have to negotiate their salary when entering the industry or moving to a non-university research organization.
 Below are some tips on how to approach these negotiations.
 An Austrian-German perspective.

 Read about my first computer and programming experience, share your own experience, and join the discussion about the best-suited tools for our kids to do first steps in programming.

-Professors and advisors are often asked by master and PhD students as to whether an academic career can be recommended.
-Christian Bettstetter and Bernhard Rinner summarized their personal perspective on the characteristics and career paths of academic jobs and give some hints for people who decide to go for academia.
+Professors are often asked by master and PhD students whether an academic career can be recommended.
+Christian Bettstetter and Bernhard Rinner summarize their personal views on the characteristics and career paths of academic jobs and give advice to people who choose an academic career.